cocoluk/AMLI_FinalProject/README.md

-# AMLI Project - Bitcoin Price Prediction
+# AMLI Final Project: Bitcoin Price Prediction

 This is our team's final project from Google's Applied Machine Learning Intensive (AMLI), a 10-week ML bootcamp that took place during the summer of 2019.
-Using machine learning (ML) techniques learned throughout the program, we built a model that used historical Bitcoin pricing data and sentiment analysis of relevant historical Reddit and Twitter data to predict the trend and the exact future price of Bitcoin.
+Using machine learning (ML) techniques learned throughout the program, we built a model that predicts the trend and the future Bitcoin prices using historical Bitcoin pricing data and sentiment analysis of relevant historical Reddit and Twitter posts.

  > Keywords: applied machine learning, Bitcoin, cryptocurrency, price prediction, RNN, sentiment analysis